 “Shh, easy, Phin.
 Easy.
 It’s only me,” Dr. Embry said.
 “How are you feeling today?”

-The man spoke in a low, frantic voice, leaning close, as if afraid somebody else might hear.
-“Ting says he’s going to kill me, and Zee Zee thinks I should kill you, Marti is trying to mediate, and you look like you’re going to hurt me!”
+Phineas spoke in a low, frantic voice, leaning close, as if afraid somebody might overhear.
+“Ting says he’s going to kill me, Zee Zee thinks I should kill you, Marti’s mediating, and you look like you’re going to hurt me.”
+He wrung his hands together and narrowed his eyes.

+The man shrugged his shoulders, worrying his bottom lip.
 “Somewhere in my mind.
-It’s hard to tell what’s real, but I’m trying to be calm,” came his shaky reply.
+It’s hard to tell what’s real, but I’m trying to be calm.”

+Dr. Embry nodded.
 “I can tell, and you’re doing well.
-Just go curl up in that chair over there, listen to your music, and breathe.
+Why don’t you sit down and listen to your music?
+Do your breathing exercises.
 We’re waiting for a few more people, then we’ll get to introductions.”

 “Lyle!
 Lilly!”
-Dr. Embry exclaimed, sending the twitching man away to a chair.
+Dr. Embry exclaimed.
 “Good to see that you’ve made it.”

-“Mother said to tell you that pickup’s at seven this evening,” Lilly said, refusing to meet the man’s eyes.
-“She’s going to take us to the horse ranch tomorrow and we have to get enough sleep.
+The girl flapped her hands to relieve her discomfort.
+“She’s taking us to the horse ranch tomorrow and we have to get enough sleep.
 I get to see Shadow and Starlight and Frenchie again!
 Frenchie was so little the last time I saw her, but Mr. Marvin says she’s grown a lot!
 I’ll get to feed her and ride her around the yard!
-She’s a blue roan with such a pretty coat, and I’m bringing a carrot just for her!”
+She’s a blue roan with a pretty coat, and I’m bringing a carrot just for her!”

-“Sounds like fun,” Dr. Embry said with a nod.
+“Sounds like fun.”
+Dr. Embry nodded, and then turned to her brother.
 “And you, Lyle?
 Learn anything new?”

 Lyle kept his eyes on the floor, just as his sister had.
-“I saw an old Pontiac Firebird today,” he said, then began listing the details.
+“I saw an old Pontiac Firebird today.”

-The doctor nodded politely, his attention focused on the door even as he tried to seem interested.
-He nodded in greeting when a young man appeared.
-Cheeks pink, the slightly overweight man was reluctant to interrupt the conversation, and he ducked his head.
-He slunk by the doctor and the twins, hiding his face behind a book when he was looked at by Christopher, who promptly ignored him again.
+The doctor nodded, his attention focused on the door even as he tried to seem interested.
+He was too anxious about making sure his patients felt welcome in this new group environment to focus on the rambling of the boy.
+The doctor’s gaze fell upon the door just as a young man appeared.
+The arrival was of average height and overweight, but his honeyed skin had a healthy glow to it.
+Cheeks pink, the man was reluctant to interrupt the conversation, and he ducked his head when he was looked at.
+He slunk by the doctor and the twins, hiding his face behind a book when Christopher glanced up at him.
+The British man ignored him again.

-Dr. Embry managed to interrupt the eager description of another old car that Lyle had seen two days prior, sending the twins to a table.
-They pulled out paper and pencils then lost themselves in their own worlds.
-The doctor went over and patted the newest arrival on the shoulders, leaning down to whisper to him for a moment.
+Dr. Embry, wanting to greet the man, interrupted the eager description of another old car that Lyle had seen two days prior.
+He diverted Lyle’s attention, then sent the twins to the table.
+After moving the books to one side, they pulled out paper and pencils, then lost themselves in their own worlds.
+Now that he was free, the doctor went over and patted the quiet man on the shoulders, leaning down to whisper to him for a moment.

 “Thanks for coming, Alex.
 You okay?”